 Like a telephone book, condensed and packed straw will not catch fire due to lack of air/oxygen flow through the material.
 In addition, straw bale homes are covered with fire resistance stucco.

 Straw bale home construction is about 15% more costly than traditional stick-frame construction.
-However, it is possible to complete some or all of the work yourself, making it cheaper.
+However, it is possible to complete some or all of the work yourself, making it cheaper on labor costs.
 Additionally, the cost savings over time due to a straw bale home’s energy efficiency will make up for the extra cost.

 Types of Straw Bale Construction

-There are 2 types of straw bale homes—load bearing and non-load bearing.
+There are 2 types of straw bale homes—load bearing and non-load bearing (also known as Post and Beam).
 There are some important differences between the two:

-In non-load bearing straw bale homes, the stacked bales support all or part of the roof.
+In Load-bearing straw bale homes, the stacked bales support all or part of the roof.
 These homes are limited to one story.

 The thick bale walls eliminate almost all unwanted outside noise.
 Conventional homes do little to block noise.